 Begin the fight by splitting into pairs and picking a corner.
 Shoot Gahlran to initiate the fight, at which point a few things will happen: walls will appear and split the arena into separate areas, a pool for the Witch’s Blessing will appear in one section, and Gahlran will appear in a section.

 The team with the Witch’s Blessing will assign one player to get the buff.
 At this point, all the players will need to clear enemies until Ogres spawn.
 Killing all three Ogres spawns a Vessel.
-The team with the Witch’s Blessing will need to stand near the Vessel and one player from the pair next door will need to stand there too.
+The team with the Witch’s Blessing (both members) will need to stand near the Vessel and one player from the pair next door will need to stand there too.
 Shooting the Vessel will result in two players having the Blessing and two players without.
 Remember, the Vessel only flips players between blessed and non-blessed.

 Continue to clear enemies and once the three Ogres die, all players will need to stand near the Vessel, including those in the section with Gahlran’s Deception.
 Once the Vessel is shot, this will result in two players without the buff and four players with the Witch’s Blessing.